SheffieldSolar/Geocode/README.md

 This will print the helper for the limited command line interface which provides tools to help get set up and to clear the cache when needed:

 ```
-usage: geocode.py [-h] [--clear-cache] [--debug] [--setup]
+usage: geocode [-h] [--clear-cache] [--debug] [--setup]
-                  [--load-cpo-zip </path/to/zip-file>]
-                  [--load-gmaps-key <gmaps-api-key>]
+               [--load-cpo-zip </path/to/zip-file>] [--load-gmaps-key <gmaps-api-key>]

-This is a command line interface (CLI) for the Geocode module version 0.7.2.
+This is a command line interface (CLI) for the Geocode module version 0.8.10.

 optional arguments:
   -h, --help            show this help message and exit
   --clear-cache         Specify to delete the cache files.
   --debug               Geocode some sample postcodes/addresses/LLSOAs.
-  --setup               Force download all datasets to local cache (useful if
+  --setup               Force download all datasets to local cache (useful if running
-                        running inside a Docker container i.e. run this as
-                        part of image build).
+                        inside a Docker container i.e. run this as part of image build).
   --load-cpo-zip </path/to/zip-file>
                         Load the Code Point Open data from a local zip file.
   --load-gmaps-key <gmaps-api-key>